louarn-rous/br/breton.md

 'al' before l
 else 'ar'

-e.g: an tan, an logodenn, ar gador

-(gador : chair)
+e.g:
+- tan (fire) -> an tan (the fire)
+- logodenn (mouse) -> an logodenn (the mouse)
+- gador (chair) -> ar gador (the chair)

-indefinite article 'un' follows same pattern ('ul', 'ur')
+the indefinite article 'un' follows the same pattern ('ul', 'ur')

-the def. article may contract w. preceding prep.s e.g:
+the definite article may contract with preceding prepositions e.g:
 'e' (in) + 'an' -> 'en' (in the)

-# Adjectives
+## Adjectives

-comparative : -oc'h
-superlative : -añ
+suffix "-oc'h" for the comparative
+suffix "-añ" for the superlative

 these suffixes cause preceding consonants to undergo provection.